 Inaccuracy in dynamics of hard real-time simulations can be due to two reasons.
 First the timings defined for operations in simulation model components are inaccurate.
 This is not considered in this work.
-Second the simulator is unable to execute the models' operations before their deadlines.
-Separating simulation and software communication helps in reducing execution inaccuracy.
+Second the simulator is unable to execute the models operations before their deadlines.
+Separating simulation to software communication helps in reducing execution inaccuracy.
 Simulation models can be developed and evaluated more accurately since communication with software components is excluded.
 This can be significant for simulations requiring frequent and high volume communications with software components.
-A less visible benefit is that I/O modularity in the simulation is strongly preserved.
+A less visible benefit is that simulation system I/O modularity in the simulation is strongly preserved.

 As shown in Figure 3, simulation input/output ports are exclusive to simulation model components.
 Software input/output ports (UML 2.0 (OMG 2004)) are defined for communication with software system.
 Outputs generated by atomic model components can only be sent to software components via the highest-level coupled model.
 The same requirement holds for software outputs destined for atomic model components.
 Each simulation model can have multiple simulation and software input and output ports.
 The basic concept of strict modularity as defined in parallel DEVS is enforced.
 Hierarchical external software input coupled to the software input ports of atomic model component is defined.
-Similarly, atomic simulation model component outputs coupled to the external software output ports is defined.

-Figure 4: Interaction between simulated switch control and the Phidget software system
+Figure 3: Interaction layers between the real-time simulation and the physical system